top of page

 First Stop: Auckland City Council

 First we travelled to New Zealand to see how Auckland City Council manages scrap metal on their local islands.
-Auckland City Council were extremely generous and cooperative with their assiatcne and ongoing support from the outset.
+Auckland City Council were extremely generous and cooperative with their assistance and ongoing support from the outset.

 Niue Pilot